Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 Thought Provoking Comments

-AI may be as transformative as the invention of the printing press, radio, television, the internet, and the combustion engine, and like those technologies we must develop appropriate technical, legal, and societal frameworks and norms to guide its use.
+AI may be at least as transformative as the invention of the printing press, radio, television, the internet, and the combustion engine, and must be used to raise—not lower—the quality of life for all people worldwide.

 Speaker: Thomas Schneider